martinacurrenti/prettyinfont/_posts/2020-10-25-crazy-rich-colour.md

 The colour shares their purpose in a more explicit way.
 Had it been a richer gold, it would have appeared tackish and pretentious to any observer; however, it is a really pale shade of **gold** (#ECCC75), similar to sand, with a nice **holographic** effect on the letters.

 Thanks to the choice of colour, the title reminds of a gold ingot shining, and fulfils its ambition to present a product that was made to **amaze** the eyes, to give the feeling of having in front of them something rich, expensive, that is given exactly to them by watching the movie.
 However, the effect is a **fake**, just like the rich people depicted in the movies, who are too blinded by the gold to realise that it has corrupted them and has destroyed their moral compass.

+\[Credit of the banner's image to Gayatri Malhotra on Unsplash]